Republic Polytechnic logo

 Q12.
 Will food be catered?

-Yes, bento meal will be provided for all participants.
-Vegetarian options are available as well.
+Yes, bento meals will be provided for all participants, with vegetarian options available.

 Q13.
 How do I get to RP?